I paused for some Good Friday reflection this week. Mostly because the week leading up to Easter didn’t go how I imagined.

 He is with us in our pain.

 He knows about breakups and heartbreaks and loneliness.
 He knows about hand-wringing worries and sleepless nights when the baby won’t stop crying.
-He knows about insecurities and darkness and doubts.
+Jesus knows about insecurities and darkness and doubts.
 He even knows about the trivial things like how I had grand plans for Easter week that didn’t quite work out.

 He wants to be invited into the mess with us.